minetest-mods/skinsdb/API.md

 ## skins.assign_player_skin(player, skin)
 Select the skin for the player.
-The "skin" parameter could be the skin key or the skin object
+The "skin" parameter could be the skin key or the skin object Returns false if skin is not valid or applicable to player

 ## skins.update_player_skin(player)
 Update selected skin visuals on player